Zeppelin: 1917

-To counter the increasingly effective defences new Zeppelins were introduced which had an increased operating altitude of 16500 ft and a ceiling of 21000 ft.
+To counter the increasingly effective defences, new Zeppelins were introduced, which had an increased operating altitude of 16500 ft and a ceiling of 21000 ft.
 The first of these S-class Zeppelins, LZ 91 (L 42) entered service in February 1917.
 They were basically a modification of the R-class, sacrificing strength and power for improved altitude.
 The surviving R-class Zeppelins were adapted by removing one of the engines.
 The improved safety was offset by the extra strain on the airship crews caused by altitude sickness and exposure to extreme cold and operating difficulties caused by cold and unpredictable high winds encountered at altitude.

 The first raid of 1917 did not occur until 16–17 March: the five Zeppelins encountered very strong winds and none reached their targets.
 This experience was repeated on 23–24 May.
-Two days later 21 Gotha bombers attempted a daylight raid on London.
-They were frustrated by heavy clouds but the effort led the Kaiser to announce that airship raids on London were to stop; under pressure he later relented to allow the Zeppelins to attack under "favorable circumstances".
+Two days later, 21 Gotha bombers attempted a daylight raid on London.
+They were frustrated by heavy clouds, but the effort led the Kaiser to announce that airship raids on London were to stop; under pressure, he later relented to allow the Zeppelins to attack under "favorable circumstances".

 On 16–17 June, another raid was attempted.
-Six Zeppelins were to take part, but two were kept in their shed by high winds and another two were forced to return by engine failure.
+Six Zeppelins were to take part, but two were kept in their shed by high winds, and another two were forced to return by engine failure.
 L 42 bombed Ramsgate, hitting a munitions store.
 The month-old L 48, the first U class Zeppelin, was forced to drop to 13000 ft where it was caught by four aircraft and destroyed, crashing near Theberton, Suffolk.

-After ineffective raids on the Midlands and the north of England on 21–22 August and 24–25 September, the last major Zeppelin raid of the war was launched on 19–20 October, with 13 airships heading for Sheffield, Manchester and Liverpool.
-All were hindered by an unexpected strong headwind at altitude.
+After ineffective raids on the Midlands and the north of England on 21–22 August and 24–25 September, the last major Zeppelin raid of the war was launched on 19–20 October, with 13 airships heading for Sheffield, Manchester, and Liverpool.
+All were hindered by an unexpectedly strong headwind at altitude.
 L 45 was trying to reach Sheffield, but instead it dropped bombs on Northampton and London: most fell in the north-west suburbs but three 300 kg bombs fell in Piccadilly, Camberwell and Hither Green, causing most of the casualties that night.
 L 45 then reduced altitude to try to escape the winds but was forced back into the higher air currents by a B.E.2e.
 The airship then had mechanical failure in three engines and was blown over France, eventually coming down near Sisteron; it was set on fire and the crew surrendered.
 L 44 was brought down by ground fire over France: L 49 and L 50 were also lost to engine failure and the weather over France.
 L 55 was badly damaged on landing and later scrapped.

-There were no more raids in 1917, although the airships were not abandoned but refitted with new, more powerful, engines.
+There were no more raids in 1917, although the airships were not abandoned but refitted with new, more powerful engines.